mgonnav/k-means/README.md

 ```

 ## Usage
-On start, the porgram will prompt for the
+On start, the program will prompt for the
 desired number of clusters to be found.
 On its current state, the program will work well with **up to 7 clusters**.
 This due to only having 7 colors in the ```colors``` array in line 9.
 If you don't mind colors between clusters being random (and probably being very
 similar to each other),
 you can comment line 46 and uncomment lines 47 and 48.
-This will let you set a higher amount of cluster with different colors
+This will let you set a higher amount of clusters with different colors
 (hopefully).

 Also, if you want to modify the speed of the animation, you can change